pmq20/node-packer/node/doc/api/process.md

 This is to avoid infinite recursion.

-Attempting to resume normally after an uncaught exception can be similar to pulling out of the power cord when upgrading a computer — nine out of ten times nothing happens - but the 10th time, the system becomes corrupted.
+Attempting to resume normally after an uncaught exception can be similar to pulling out the power cord when upgrading a computer.
+Nine out of ten times, nothing happens.
+But the tenth time, the system becomes corrupted.

 The correct use of `'uncaughtException'` is to perform synchronous cleanup of allocated resources (e.g. file descriptors, handles, etc) before shutting